With our 13 core exercises, you become a stronger endurance athlete. Ready to swim, bike and run more efficiently and faster than before.

 - Lay on your back with your knees at a 90-degree angle to your feet.

 - Lift hips and back from the floor so that the body forms a straight line from the shoulder to the knee.

 - Tighten your glutes at the top position and avoid lowering your back.

 Hip thrusters are a perfect exercise to incorporate in your warmup routine.
-Try it out, either next time you run, or as one of many varied and great exercises in our free four-week core training program!
+Try it out, either next time you run, or as one of many varied and great exercises in our four-week core training program!

 Plank leg raises

 - Start on the ground with your stomach against the floor resting on your forearms.